yousefelassal/quote-cron/README.md

 > Sometimes the most important thing in a whole day is the rest we take between two deep breaths.

 > If you can't explain it simply, you don't understand it well enough.

+> The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out.